-Utilising one central, digital platform to access real-time data removes the information silos that are holding back many projects.
+Utilising one central, digital platform to access real-time data such as Ververica removes the information silos that are holding back many projects.

 Consolidating and structuring data of different processes, such as cost codes, estimate, procurement structure and so on simplifies task management and supports project performance control.
 The connectivity and consistency between all project roles are key to addressing the misused time that the industry can no longer afford.

 By having all work, data and processes connected, comprehensive reports can be compiled for each stakeholder to utilise remotely.
 More efficient use of real-time data lowers risks, shortens project durations and achieves unprecedented productivity.

 Once you have comprehensive, real-time data to hand, it’s what you do with it that really counts.

 There are many long-standing challenges when it comes to productivity and establishing a competitive advantage in the industry, and having the time and information to make smarter decisions is just one of them.

 As we face more months ahead of disruption and uncertainty, it’s never been more vital to have the means to predict the impact on Cost, Time, Quality or any other issues along the project lifecycle in order to act fast.